 OCT (OPTICAL COHERENCE TOMOGRAPHY)

-Because many of the standard tests are inconclusive for glaucoma, we have invested in all the technologies above to give us as much data as possible to accurately assess the health of your eye.The most recent technology, the Cirrus 5000OCT essentially does a laser ultrasound underneath the surface of the retinal to determine the thickness of the optic nerve cells.
+Because many of the standard tests are inconclusive for glaucoma, we have invested in all the technologies above to give us as much data as possible to accurately assess the health of your eye.The most recent technology, the Cirrus 6000OCT essentially does a laser ultrasound underneath the surface of the retinal to determine the thickness of the optic nerve cells.
+It takes 100,000 scans / second.
 In fact, this instrument can detect damage in the Optic nerve as much as 5 years prior to previous testing methods.This test is simple, quick, and painless.
 Nothing ever touches the eye!
 This has been a significant breakthrough compared to existing tests.
 The standard eye pressure check (tonometry or "puff of air") is often inconclusive for detecting glaucoma in many patients.Noticeable peripheral vision loss doesn't show up until after millions of nerve fiber cells have been damaged by glaucoma.

 OCT can detect Glaucoma 5 yrs earlier than conventional methods